 Up to 80% of a garment’s environmental impact is determined at the product design stage, so sourcing decisions can be critical.
 Together with partners, Textile Exchange is proud to announce the Preferred Fiber and Material Matrix, an interactive resource for assessing the trade-offs of different sustainability certifications, initiatives and branded materials.

 The Preferred Fiber and Material Matrix aims to help apparel, footwear and home goods companies make informed sourcing decisions by providing transparent data and consolidated, validated guidance on over 65 of the industry’s most commonly used materials.
-The Matrix employs a rigorous methodology and considers a wide range of impact criteria including soil health, biodiversity, and animal welfare.
+Not merely a ranking, but a robust way to assess materials across broad impact areas, the PFM Matrix combines quantitative and qualitative data that allows for detailed comparisons within each specific material category.
+Impact criteria including soil health, water contamination, human rights, and animal welfare.
 Building on Gap Inc.’s Preferred Fiber Toolkit, the framework leverages existing tools like the Sustainable Apparel Coalition’s Higg Materials Sustainability Index (MSI), Textile Exchange’s Animal Welfare Framework, and third-party assessment of certifications and initiatives.

 Textile Exchange would like to thank Gap Inc. for their generous gift of this tool and Zalando for their generous contribution to the update of the PFM Matrix